download

 "Felipe Massa will race alongside Schumi".

-The candidacy is likely: Felipe Massa is young, has Nicholas Todt as manager, has already been a test driver for the Maranello team and therefore knows the environment and the rules, is fast enough to make a dignified figure and not make Michael Schumacher nervous.
+The candidacy is likely: Felipe Massa is young, he has Nicholas Todt as manager and has already been a test driver for the Maranello team and therefore knows the environment and the rules, he is fast enough to make a respectable impression and not making Michael Schumacher nervous.
 The second option is David Coulthard, 34, a temporary solution pending the choice for the future.
 The Scotsman is linked to Red Bull Racing for a year.
-However Christian Horner, who will be a Ferrari customer for the supply of engines, guarantees the Scotsman the possibility of freeing himself.
-Kimi Raikkonen should be excluded because he would enter a collision course with the German, moreover he is linked to McLaren until 2006 and is negotiating a renewal for another season with excellent chances of success.
+However, Christian Horner, who will be a Ferrari customer for the supply of engines, guarantees the Scotsman the possibility of freeing himself.
+Kimi Räikkönen should be excluded because he would enter a collision course with the German, moreover, he is linked to McLaren until 2006 and is negotiating a renewal for another season with excellent chances of success.
 Last clue: Rubens Barrichello is no longer so happy at Ferrari.

 fotor_2023-7-19_18_22_51-fotor-2023071918237.jpeg

 The sporting relationship with his teammate cracked at the Monaco Grand Prix, where Michael Schumacher overtook him on the last lap, and broke down in Indianapolis.
 Once upon a time, disappointments were diluted with victories: Rubens Barrichello signed five Constructors' World Championships in as many years, won nine races and obtained eleven pole positions (in addition to the two with Jordan and Stewart).
 Now that successes are on the run, saudade prevails.
-The economic question can have its weight.
+The economic question has its weight.
 Ferrari pays him 8.000.000 dollars per championship.
 To convince him to change, BAR offered him over 10.000.000 dollars.
 Engine supplier Honda has a winning project and huge resources to take over the brand and take control of the team.
-The only doubt concerns the driver to support the Brazilian.
+The only doubt concerns the driver who would stand alongside the Brazilian.
 Jenson Button would like to stay, but he has a commitment that binds him to Williams.
-The lawyers will see it.
-Sunday 31 July 2005 the air temperature is 34 °C and that of the asphalt is 47 °C. At the start of the Hungarian Grand Prix both Michael Schumacher and Juan Pablo Montoya got off to a good start and maintained their respective positions, while Kimi Räikkönen overtook Jarno Trulli and finished the first lap in second place, after also overtaking his teammate.
-Further back, Fernando Alonso's Renault was rear-ended in the first corner by Ralf Schumacher: the German's right rear wheel made contact with Fernando Alonso's front wing, detaching it.
+Lawyers will see.
+On Sunday, July 31, 2005, the air temperature was 34 °C and that of the asphalt was 47 °C. At the start of the Hungarian Grand Prix, both Michael Schumacher and Juan Pablo Montoya got off to a good start and maintained their respective positions, while Kimi Räikkönen overtook Jarno Trulli and finished the first lap in second place, after also overtaking his teammate.
+Further back, Fernando Alonso's Renault was rear-ended in the first corner by Ralf Schumacher: the German's right rear wheel made contact with Fernando Alonso's front wing, which came off.
 Rubens Barrichello also braked too late into the first corner, breaking the front wing on the diffuser of Jarno Trulli's Toyota.
 Further back, the Red Bull Racing of Christian Klien made contact with the Sauber-Petronas of Jacques Villeneuve, wheels touching as they battled for position entering the first corner.
 The Red Bull Racing race then went from bad to worse when Fernando Alonso's front wing moved between turns 10 and 11 in the path of several drivers.
-Most of the competitors managed to avoid it, but David Coulthard, apparently unseen by Mark Webber, hit the debris, causing the front right suspension to break and forcing the Scottish driver to retire.
-At the end of the first lap, Michael Schumacher is 1.9 seconds ahead of Kimi Räikkönen, who is another 2.4 seconds ahead of Juan Pablo Montoya.
+Most of the competitors managed to avoid it, but David Coulthard, apparently not seen by Mark Webber, hit the debris, causing the front right suspension to break and forcing the Scottish driver to retire.
+At the end of the first lap, Michael Schumacher was 1.9 seconds ahead of Kimi Räikkönen, who was another 2.4 seconds ahead of Juan Pablo Montoya.
 Fernando Alonso, Rubens Barrichello and Tiago Monteiro were forced to pit at the end of the lap to make repairs.

-Meanwhile Kimi Räikkönen starts putting pressure on Michael Schumacher.
-The two drivers begin to score numerous fast laps and the gap is reduced to just 0.792 seconds after 9 laps.
-Meanwhile, Rubens Barrichello passes Robert Doornbos.
+Meanwhile, Kimi Räikkönen started putting pressure on Michael Schumacher.
+The two drivers began to score numerous fast laps and the gap was reduced to just 0.792 seconds after 9 laps.
+Meanwhile, Rubens Barrichello overtook Robert Doornbos.
 Kimi Räikkönen pitted first on lap 11, showing that his qualifying effort was greatly aided by the light fuel load and leaving Michael Schumacher to attempt to pick up the pace before making his pit stop.
-Rubens Barrichello also passes Christijan Albers, moving up to fourteenth place, while Fernando Alonso passes Robert Doornbos and moves up to sixteenth place.
+Rubens Barrichello also passed Christijan Albers, moving up to fourteenth place, while Fernando Alonso passed Robert Doornbos and moved up to sixteenth place.
 Jarno Trulli was the second driver to make the scheduled fuel stop on lap 13, while Fernando Alonso passed Christijan Albers for fifteenth place.
-Rubens Barrichello passed Narain Karthikeyan on lap 13, while Michael Schumacher pitted, refueled and rejoined ahead of Kimi Räikkönen.
-Meanwhile Ralf Schumacher manages to pass his teammate, Jarno Trulli, slowed down by the damage in the diffuser.
+Rubens Barrichello passed Narain Karthikeyan on lap 13, while Michael Schumacher pitted, refuelled and rejoined ahead of Kimi Räikkönen.
+Meanwhile, Ralf Schumacher managed to pass his teammate, Jarno Trulli, slowed down by the damage to the diffuser.
 Juan Pablo Montoya increased his lead to over 16 seconds at the end of lap 17.
 The Colombian made his first stop on lap 22, but his lead was not large enough to keep him in the lead.
-Montoya rejoins in third place, behind Michael Schumacher and Kimi Räikkönen, ahead of Jenson Button, who has yet to stop.
-Jenson Button pits alongside Giancarlo Fisichella on the following lap, while Kimi Räikkönen closes again on Michael Schumacher, closing the gap to just 0.6 seconds by the end of lap 24.
-During lap 27 Nick Heidfeld and Jacques Villeneuve returned to the pits to refuel, thus showing that he had chosen a two-stop strategy, while Mark Webber pitted on lap 29.
+Montoya rejoined in third place, behind Michael Schumacher and Kimi Räikkönen, ahead of Jenson Button, who had yet to stop.
+Jenson Button pitted alongside Giancarlo Fisichella on the following lap, while Kimi Räikkönen closed in again on Michael Schumacher, narrowing the gap to just 0.6 seconds by the end of lap 24.
+During lap 27 Nick Heidfeld and Jacques Villeneuve returned to the pits to refuel, thus showing that they had chosen a two-stop strategy, while Mark Webber pitted on lap 29.
 Meanwhile, on lap 26 Robert Doornbos retired due to a hydraulic failure.
-On lap 30 Michael Schumacher led the race, but was only 0.6 seconds ahead of Kimi Räikkönen.
-Juan Pablo Montoya follows in third position, ahead of Ralf Schumacher, Jarno Trulli, Jenson Button, Nick Heidfeld, Takuma Sato, Giancarlo Fisichella, Rubens Barrichello and Mark Webber.
-On lap 33 Jarno Trulli and Rubens Barrichello pit, followed by Michael Schumacher on lap 35.
-The German is only 0.5 seconds ahead of Kimi Räikkönen, who pits on the next lap.
+On lap 30 Michael Schumacher was leading the race but was only 0.6 seconds ahead of Kimi Räikkönen.
+Juan Pablo Montoya followed in third position, ahead of Ralf Schumacher, Jarno Trulli, Jenson Button, Nick Heidfeld, Takuma Satō, Giancarlo Fisichella, Rubens Barrichello and Mark Webber.
+On lap 33 Jarno Trulli and Rubens Barrichello pitted, followed by Michael Schumacher on lap 35.
+The German was only 0.5 seconds ahead of Kimi Räikkönen, who pitted on the next lap.
 That was enough for the Finnish driver to be able to take the lead at the end of the pit stop.

 fotor_2023-7-19_18_30_22-fotor-20230719183310.jpeg

-Meanwhile Juan Pablo Montoya slowed down considerably and returned to the pits at the end of lap 41, retiring due to a problem with the axle shaft.
-Kimi Räikkönen leads the race with a comfortable lead over Michael Schumacher, while Ralf Schumacher picks up the pace to secure a potential podium position.
-During lap 42 Felipe Massa returns to the pits.
-The Brazilian driver was forced to lose several laps remaining in the pits, while the Sauber mechanics tried to repair the damage caused by a small fire caused by a fuel leak.
-During lap 43 Giancarlo Fisichella makes a mistake in turn 4, losing eighth position to Mark Webber.
-Meanwhile Kimi Räikkönen increased the gap on Michael Schumacher to over 20 seconds at the end of lap 44.
+Meanwhile, Juan Pablo Montoya slowed down considerably and returned to the pits at the end of lap 41, retiring due to a problem with the axle shaft.
+Kimi Räikkönen led the race with a comfortable lead over Michael Schumacher, while Ralf Schumacher picked up the pace to secure a potential podium position.
+On lap 42 Felipe Massa returned to the pits.
+The Brazilian driver was forced to lose several laps in the pits, while the Sauber mechanics tried to repair the damage caused by a small fire caused by a fuel leak.
+During lap 43 Giancarlo Fisichella made a mistake at turn 4, losing eighth position to Mark Webber.
+Meanwhile, Kimi Räikkönen increased the gap on Michael Schumacher to over 20 seconds at the end of lap 44.
 During lap 47 Jenson Button made his second and final pit stop, rejoining the track in sixth position.
 Kimi Räikkönen pitted for the last time over the next lap, with a large enough lead to allow him to rejoin the track comfortably ahead of Michael Schumacher again.
-Most of the field make their final stops between laps 50 and 55, with little change of position.
-Only Mark Webber manages to pass Takuma Sato and conquers the seventh place.
+Most of the field made their final stops between laps 50 and 55, with little change of position.
+Only Mark Webber managed to pass Takuma Satō and conquered seventh place.
 Michael Schumacher made his final stop on lap 57, rejoining the track just 4.4 seconds ahead of Ralf Schumacher, who displayed impressive speed in his Toyota.
 During lap 62 Kimi Räikkönen extended his lead to over half a minute, while Ralf Schumacher closed the gap to just 2.9 seconds behind Michael Schumacher.
 Three laps later, the gap was reduced to 1.2 seconds.
-During lap 51 Christjian Albers makes a long stop, but rejoins the race a few laps later, while Jacques Villeneuve retires during lap 57, due to yet another small fire in the engine mounted on his Sauber.
-Kimi Räikkönen wins the Hungarian Grand Prix, finishing ahead of Michael Schumacher who was able to resist the return of Ralf Schumacher, who takes his first podium of the year, and his first for Toyota.
-Jarno Trulli follows in fourth, ahead of Jenson Button, Nick Heidfeld, Mark Webber, and Takuma Sato.
-Michael Schumacher leads for half the race and it seems to be watching the replay of another season.
+During lap 51 Christjian Albers made a long stop, but rejoined the race a few laps later, while Jacques Villeneuve retired on lap 57, due to yet another small fire in the engine mounted on his Sauber.
+Kimi Räikkönen won the Hungarian Grand Prix, finishing ahead of Michael Schumacher who was able to resist the return of Ralf Schumacher, who took his first podium of the year, and his first for Toyota.
+Jarno Trulli followed in fourth, ahead of Jenson Button, Nick Heidfeld, Mark Webber, and Takuma Satō.
+With Michael Schumacher leading for half the race, it seemed like were watching the replay of another season.

-Ferrari #1 keeps behind the McLarens and doubles Alonso.
+The Ferrari #1 kept behind the McLarens and lapped Alonso.
 But it is the Hungarian Grand Prix and the conclusion is obvious.
-Kimi Raikkonen wins and Juan Pablo Montoya's car breaks down, who had success at hand when a drive shaft broke.
-But here's the surprise: Michael Schumacher finishes the race in second place.
-The German driver manages the drop in tire performance that had already sent him into a crisis at Hockenheim and brings home the eighth consecutive useful result.
-Another coup de theatre: the Renaults finish a lap and a half away.
-The tables that Flavio Briatore and his team had drawn up after the German triumph are skipped.
+Kimi Räikkönen won and Juan Pablo Montoya's car broke down, who had success at his fingertips when the drive shaft broke.
+But here is the surprise: Michael Schumacher finished the race in second place.
+The German driver managed the drop in tyre performance that had already sent him into a crisis at Hockenheim and brought home the eighth consecutive finish in the points.
+Another coup de theatre: the Renaults finished a lap and a half away.
+The charts that Flavio Briatore and his team had drawn up after the German triumph fell through.
 Zero points for Fernando Alonso, zero points for Giancarlo Fisichella.
-The first in the class has an extenuating circumstance: at the start he reluctantly got involved in a duel with Ralf Schumacher.
-That moved more and more to the right and poor Fernando Alonso had to do the same to avoid accidents.
-Move one meter, move two, the trail is over.
-The Renault forked the curb and destroyed the front wing, which flew under the wheels of David Coulthard.
+The first of the class has an extenuating circumstance: at the start, he reluctantly got involved in a duel with Ralf Schumacher.
+He moved more and more to the right and poor Fernando Alonso had to do the same to avoid accidents.
+Move one meter, move two, and the track is over.
+The Renault hit the kerb and destroyed his front wing, which flew under the wheels of David Coulthard.
 Fernando Alonso pitted for appropriate repairs.
-When he rejoined the race, the peloton was already far away and the Hungarian one is as overtaking as a motorway in mid-August.
-Final result: eleventh place behind Giancarlo Fisichella and Rubens Barrichello, the two disappeared on Sunday.
+When he rejoined the race, the leaders were already far away and the Hungarian track is as suitable for overtakes as a motorway in mid-August.
+Final result: eleventh place behind Giancarlo Fisichella and Rubens Barrichello, the two desaparecidos on Sunday.
 Renault has been disappointing since Friday.
-It was unable to find the right settings, it made the wrong choice of tires with Giancarlo Fisichella - who made a different choice from his teammate - and paid for Fernando Alonso's accident at the start.
+It was unable to find the right setup, it made the wrong choice of tyres with Giancarlo Fisichella - who made a different choice from his teammate - and paid for Fernando Alonso's accident at the start.
 Heavy errors, especially if they are not corrected immediately.
 Scuderia Ferrari is growing, but once again with only one driver, the German.
 There are those who more romantically attribute the result to matters of the heart.
-Kimi Raikkonen celebrates with Jenni Dahlmann, former miss Scandinavia, the first year of love.
+Kimi Räikkönen celebrates with Jenni Dahlmann, former Miss Scandinavia, the first year of love.

 "Yes, this success is a gift for her.
 But I think I’ll buy something else".